Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    movie fragments.

    <dfn dfn>**tfdt**</dfn>: The TrackFragmentBaseMediaDecodeTimeBox ("tfdt")
-   defined in [[!ISOBMFF]] signals the decode time of the media
+   defined in [[!ISOBMFF]] signals the decode time of the first sample in the movie fragment.
-   fragment signaled in the "moof" box.

 # Media Ingest Workflows and Interfaces (Informative) # {#workflows}